YerongAI/Office-Tool/Tips/en-us/Deploy.md

 ### Remove Products/Language Packs

 Check the products/language packs you want to uninstall in the list, then click the submenu "Uninstall selected product(s)/language pack(s)" of [Deploy Office] button to start.

-`Note: Please leave at least one language pack of type [Full], otherwise the entire Office will be uninstalled!`

 ## Office 365 Product ID